What Is a Sputum Stain for Mycobacteria?

 Why the Test Is Ordered

-Your doctor will order this test if a mycobacterial infection is suspected.
+Your doctor will order this test if they think you have a

 - coughing up blood or mucus

-Another relatively common type, Mycobacterium leprae, causes leprosy.
-Symptoms of leprosy include:
+leprae, which causes leprosy.
+The symptoms of leprosy include:

 - skin discoloration